 Do understand how AI uses the data you input

-Open generative AI tools use the data you input to learn and improve their outputs.
+Many generative AI tools use the data you input to learn and improve their outputs.
 This is known as 'training'.
-This means they might share any information you give them with other users, including personal data.
+It means they might share any information you give them with other users, including personal data.

-It's not always clear whether an AI tool is open or closed.
+It's not always clear whether an AI tool uses your inputs for training.
 If you're unsure, you can:

 - Ask your data protection officer (DPO) or IT lead

-- Read the privacy policy for that product
+- Read the privacy policy for that specific product

-Don't enter personal information into an 'open' AI tool
+Don't enter personal information into AI tools unless strictly necessary